ics691E/project2.github.io/index.md

 ## Feedback

-- Implementing six fields and a final boss field is too time consuming as each field is like a new game.
+- Implementing six fields and a final boss field is too time-consuming as each field is like a new game.

-- Aiming and shooting without crosshair is very challenging and need a mouse.
+- Aiming and shooting without crosshair is very challenging and needs a mouse.

 - Need improvements on teleports.
-Too many accidents on teleporting between fields.
+Too many accidents in teleporting between fields.

 ## Team